How to Get the Most from Your Family Photo Session: Real Advice from Real Families

 Family of three being posed in a field during family photoshoot at Seattle Discovery Park

-“Take advantage of Lana’s link [to styling service] to coordinate outfits.
+“Take advantage of Lana’s link to the styling service to coordinate outfits.
 It helped us a lot!”

-Clothing should enhance your family’s connection, not draw attention away from it.
-When everyone feels good in what they’re wearing, it shows in the photos—they look relaxed, confident, and like themselves.
+Clothing should highlight your connection, not distract from it.
+When everyone feels comfortable and confident, it shows in every photo.

 Styling tips from experienced clients: